damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 ## On this page
 {:.no_toc}

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}
+* Will be replaced with the ToC, excluding the "On this page" header {:toc}

 ----